checkthistape/databaseimitating/README.md

 _______________________________
 <h3>:LORE:</h3>

-Originally this project had to be a solution of the school task, but during the problem solving _*(It should be system which can create, update, search and delete requests with the list of variables *[id, Name, Surname, Job, Salary]* like in databases so because of it I've named this project like **databaseimitating**)*_ I was expanding the functionality of the **databaseimitating** class until it looked more like a notepad program class.
-Regardless it's possible to use my program like a very basic notepad utility.
+Originally, this project had to be a solution to the school task, but during the problem solving _*(it should be a system that can create, update, search, and delete requests with a list of variables *[id, Name, Surname, Job, Salary]* like in databases, so because of that, I've named this project **databaseimitating**)*_, I was expanding the functionality of the **databaseimitating** class until it looked more like a notepad program class.
+Regardless, it's possible to use my program like a very basic notepad utility.

 <h3>:FUNCTIONALITY:</h3>